Engineering

 These identifiers determine what gets retrieved at search time, and they compose.
 A query can scope to a specific user within a specific run, or retrieve all memories for a user across all runs.
 The retrieval pipeline handles the merge automatically, ranking user memories above session context above raw history.

-The scope model became significantly more useful with the addition of metadata filtering in v1.0.0.
-Prior to this, memory search was purely semantic - you could retrieve relevant memories, but you could not filter by structured attributes.
-With metadata filtering, you can write a memory with metadata {"context": "healthcare"} and retrieve only memories with that tag, which matters for multi-tenant applications where the same user memory store handles different application contexts.
+The scope model became significantly more useful with metadata filtering in v1.0.0.
+Before this, memory search was purely semantic.
+With metadata filtering, memories can carry structured attributes {"context": "healthcare"} that are queryable independently of semantic content.
+This matters for multi-tenant applications where the same user memory store handles different application contexts.

 Actor-Aware Memory in Multi-Agent Systems